MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/pixyz-studio.md

 ## View a 3D model in a Dynamics 365 mixed-reality app

-After preparing your 3D models, you can learn more about using the following Dynamics 365 apps to view your 3D models in mixed reality:
+After preparing your 3D objects, you can learn more about using the following Dynamics 365 apps to view your 3D objects in mixed reality:

 - [Dynamics 365 Guides](../overview.md)